comptoolsres/comptoolsres.github.io/index.md

 ## Class Demeanor and Netiquette

-Students are expected to join class Zoom meeting on time and behave in a manner that is respectful to the instructor and to fellow students.
-If at all possible, please have your video on during class--it is easier for me to teach and for discussion if we can see you!
-Please do be aware of your surroundings and ensure that content visible on your video, or shared via screen sharing, is appropriate for class.
+Students are expected behave in a manner that is respectful to the instructor and to fellow students.
 Opinions held by other students should be respected in discussion, and conversations that do not contribute to the discussion should be held at minimum, if at all.

-Please use the "Raise Hand" feature of Zoom to ask a question.

 Students should be working on course content during class.

-### Discussion Boards and Slack Channel
+### GitHub Discussion Board

-The Canvas discussion boards and Slack can be used to ask for and provide help by all.
+Canvas can be a challenge when working with code.
+As such we will use the [GitHub discussion board](https://github.com/comptoolsres/comptoolsres.github.io/discussions) to ask for and provide help by all.
 Students should be supportive and considerate of others at all times.
 Rude or inappropriate comments will be removed and the poster will be warned.

 ## University Honesty Policy

 UF students are bound by The Honor Pledge which states:
->We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
+> We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
 On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: “On my honor, I have neither given nor received unauthorized aid in doing this assignment.”

 [The Honor Code](https://sccr.dso.ufl.edu/policies/student-honor-code-student-conduct-code/) specifies a number of behaviors that are in violation of this code and the possible sanctions.
 Furthermore, you are obligated to report any condition that facilitates academic misconduct to appropriate personnel.
 If you have any questions or concerns, please consult with the instructor or TAs in this class